meziantou/Meziantou.NET.Sdk/README.md

 - Static analysis with Roslyn analyzers
 - Set `ContinuousIntegrationBuild` based on the context
 - dotnet test features
-  - dump on crash or hang
+  - Dump on crash or hang
-  - loggers when running on GitHub
+  - Loggers when running on GitHub
-  - Disable Roslyn analyzers
+  - Disable Roslyn analyzers to speed up build
 - Relevant NuGet packages based on the project type

 To use it, create a `global.json` file at the solution root with the following content: